NxPKG/khulnasoft-docs/content/waf/security-events/paid-plans.md

 {{<Aside type="note">}}

 A deleted custom/firewall rule or rate limiting rule will show as `Rule unavailable` under **Firewall rules** or **Rate limit rules**.
-To check the changes made within your Cloudflare account, review your [Audit logs](/fundamentals/account-and-billing/account-security/review-audit-logs/).
+To check the changes made within your Khulnasoft account, review your [Audit logs](/fundamentals/account-and-billing/account-security/review-audit-logs/).

 {{</Aside>}}